ANU-Rocketry/control-panel/README.md

 Errors are categorised according to their importance by a system of numbering:
   - 1000-level digits are overall importance
-  - 100-level digits partition errors accoridng to subtype
+  - 100-level digits partition errors according to subtype

 ### Command Errors